githwxi/XATSHOME/contrib/githwxi/pground/proj001@250424/misc001/README.md

 There are several examples here showing compilation from ATS3 to JS (JavaScript) via the XATS2JS compiler.

-In `pstrm000.dats`, the code constructs a linear stream of all the prime numbers in the increasing order: 2, 3, 5, 7, 11, etc.
+Let us focus on the code in `pstrm000.dats`, which constructs a linear stream of all the prime numbers in the increasing order: 2, 3, 5, 7, 11, etc.

 The following code is taken from `pstrm000.dats`: